 Can you believe that now is the time to put together your Christmas cards?
-Every time we get to this time of year, I wonder where the year has gone!
+Every time we get here, I wonder where the year has gone!
 I love getting all the reminders that it’s time to work on Christmas cards because I love giving and receiving them.
 The only problem is that Christmas cards aren’t always budget friendly.
 Check out my favorite tips on how to get the best deals on Christmas cards.

 Need a quick Christmas card coupon right now?